sjentsch/lsjDocs/Ch05/Ch05_Graphics_2.rst

 .. ----------------------------------------------------------------------------

 The result is shown in :numref:`fig-boxplot3`.
-This version of the box plot, split by year, gives a sense of why it’s sometimes useful to choose box plots instead of histograms.
-It’s possible to get a good sense of what the data look like from year to year without getting overwhelmed with too much detail.
-Now imagine what would have happened if I’d tried to cram 24 histograms into this
+This version of the box plot, split by year, gives a sense of why it is sometimes useful to choose box plots instead of histograms.
+It is possible to get a good sense of what the data look like from year to year without getting overwhelmed with too much detail.
+Now imagine what would have happened if I had tried to cram 24 histograms into this
 space: no chance at all that the reader is going to learn anything useful.

 .. ----------------------------------------------------------------------------